Registering & Microchipping

 - A desexing certificate, if applicable.
 A vet certificate is preferred, or a statutory declaration signed and witnessed by a Justice of the Peace.

 - Additional information will be required for registered breeders, working dogs and assistance animals.
 Please contact Council for more information.

 Where can I register?

-Payment can be made in person at any Council in NSW, including at Penrith Council’s customer service centre at Penrith or St Marys, by mail, or over the counter at any Service NSW Centre.
+Payment can be made in person at any Council in NSW, including at Penrith Council’s customer service centre at Penrith or St Marys Library.

 Payments made by mail to Council must include relevant paperwork to claim the reduced registration fee.
 If posting, payment must be made by cheque or money order made payable to Penrith City Council and returned to PO Box 60 Penrith NSW 2751.
 Council will process your payment and post you a Certificate of Registration.